-In 2017, samples from one bovine, two fallow deer, four llamas and ten alpacas were submitted for Mycobacterium spp. examination.
+In 2018, samples from one bovine, one llama and eight alpacas were submitted for Mycobacterium spp. examination.
 Mycobacterium bovis was not detected in any of the samples.

 Introduction

 Apart from two single-herd outbreaks in Sogn og Fjordane county in 1984 and 1986 Norway has been considered free from bovine tuberculosis since 1963 (1).
 Since 1994, the EFTA Surveillance Authority (ESA) has recognised Norway as officially free from bovine tuberculosis, as described in ESA Decision 225/96/COL replacing ESA Decision 67/94/COL.